Chytri

-Chytri (or Khytri, Χύτροι) was one of the ten city-kingdoms of Cyprus in antiquity.
+Chytri (Χύτροι) was one of the ten city-kingdoms of Cyprus in antiquity.
 It was located in the centre of the island, in the territory of Chytraea, west of Mesaoria.
-Today the modern town of Kythrea (Kyrka) has preserved the ancient name.
+Today the modern town of Kythrea has preserved the ancient name.

 Ancient history

-According to mythology, after the fall of Troy, Greek immigrants led by Chytros, son of Alexander and grandson of the Athenian Acamas, hero of the Attic tribe of the same name, settled in Cyprus.
-The modern village of Kythrea is situated near the ancient kingdom of Chytroi which was founded by Chytros.
+According to mythology, after the fall of Troy, Greek immigrants led by Chytros, son of Alexander and grandson of the Athenian Acamas, hero of the Attic tribe of the same name, settled on Cyprus.
+The modern village of Kythrea is situated near the ancient kingdom of Chytri which was founded by Chytros.
 A necropolis has been discovered.
-In the time of the Assyrian king Assurbanipal, Pilagura was King of Kitrusi, one of the ten kingdoms on the island.
+In the time of the Assyrian king Ashurbanipal, Pilagura was king of Chytri, one of the ten kingdoms on the island.
 Numerous inscriptions have been found in the Cypriot dialect, some in ordinary Greek.
 Chytri was noted for the worship of Apollo, Artemis and Aphrodite Paphia.
-In Delphic Theorodochoi inscription, one inscription mentions Chytri.
-Later forms of the name are Cythraia, Cythereia, Cythroi, Chytrides; according to the work of Athanasios Sakellarios (Κυπριακά, 1890, 202–205) Kyrka should be Cythera or Cythereia; he identifies Chytri with Palo-Kythro, a village with ruins two hours south of Kyrka.
-However, the historical texts mention only one town.
+In the Delphic Theorodochoi inscription, one inscription mentions Chytri.
+Later forms of the name are Cythraia, Cythereia, Cythroi, and Chytrides; according to the work of Athanasios Sakellarios (Κυπριακά, 1890, 202–205) Kythrea should be Cythera or Cythereia; he identifies Chytri with Palo-Kythro, a village with ruins two hours south of Kyrka.
+However, historical texts mention only one town.

 Diogenes Laërtius writes that there was a festival held at Chytri with theatrical plays.

 Middle Ages

-Chytri was at an early date an episcopal see.
-Lequien's list of the bishops of the see (II, 1069) is very incomplete, only eight being recorded: the first is St. Pappus, who suffered martyrdom under Licinius, Maximinus or Constantius Chlorus; the most famous is St. Demetrian, 885-912 (?).
+Chytri was an episcopal see at an early date.
+Michel Le Quien's list of the bishops of the see (II, 1069) is incomplete, with only eight being recorded: the first is Saint Pappus, who was martyred under Licinius, Maximinus Daza or Constantius Chlorus; the most famous is Saint Demetrian, 885 – c.
+912.

-The Greek, i.e. Orthodox, see of similar title was suppressed in 1222 by Cardinal Pelagius, the papal legate, while the islands was a Latin crusader kingdom.
+The Greek Orthodox, see of similar title was suppressed in 1222 by Pelagio Galvani, the papal legate, while the island was a Latin crusader kingdom.